nbudin/agikit/README.md

 ## Current status

-agikit is very, very early stage right now.
-As of this writing (version 0.5.0), it can decompile and compile King's Quest I, Space Quest II, and the agikit template project successfully.
+agikit is early stage right now.
+As of this writing (version 0.8.0), it can decompile and compile King's Quest I, Space Quest II, Operation: RECON, Gold Rush, Manhunter: New York, and the agikit template project successfully.
 It possibly works with other games too, but I haven't tested it on everything yet.

 Known limitations:

-- Only supports AGI version 2 for now
+- SOUND editing is incomplete and only supports IBM PCjr SOUND resources
+- Not yet compatible with WinAGI projects
+- There are some missing features in the LOGIC language:
+  - `]` as a comment character